shemetz/pf2e-modifiers-matter/Readme.md

 For example, if the Fighter got a critical hit against a goblin only thanks to the Druid frightening the goblin, or when the Fighter misses an attack due to the poison it was recently exposed to.

-To install, browse for it in the module browser, or [directly copy the manifest link for the latest release](https://github.com/itamarcu/pf2e-highlight-status-effect-consequences/releases/latest/download/module.json).
+To install, browse for it in the module browser, or [directly copy the manifest link for the latest release](https://github.com/itamarcu/pf2e-modifiers-matter/releases/latest/download/module.json).

 ![](metadata/example_0.png)

+Yes, technically this module is not about modifiers but about all the other things that modify a roll, which happen to not be called modifiers, despite applying modifications.
+But "PF2e Highlight Status Effect Consequences" was too long.

 # Features